 The rate at which the ageing process and ill health develops, is dependent on the way in which we treat our bodies.
 While there are several steps to take to improve ones’ digestion, supporting intestinal health and restoring the integrity of the gut barrier, rectifying the balance of flora is crucial.

 The benefits of friendly bacteria for the healthy function of human physiology, particularly within the digestive system has become common knowledge.
 Unfortunately what is not commonly known is that supplementing the body daily with healthy bacteria has the added beneficial effect of preventing disease and illness by stimulating the activity of the immune system.

-But What are the benefits of using a probiotic?
+What are the benefits of using a probiotic?
 And how does your ‘stand up’?

 Plus, you will most likely see improvements if you suffer from irritable bowel syndrome, colitis, Chrone’s disease and even severe allergies, asthma are said to be related to gut permeability and gut health.
 We have had people who used to go into anaphylactic shock when exposed to milk or milk products for instance, are now able to tolerate milk in their diet after doing some healing and cleansing of their digestive system.

 “Rebalancing your intestinal flora with a synbiotic product (which means it contains both pre and pro-biotic actions) helps maintain a continued healthy level of flora in the large intestine.” says a latest scientific study.
 The health of the GI tract has been largely ignored and often trampled by modern medicine in its rush to mask symptoms and “manage”’ diseases.
 What a new revelation!